 hierarchical-address+attributes: Representation of the addresss in hierarchical address scheme and assigned/modified attributes of the created resource.
 This shall be only valid for a Create operation.

-- attributes+child-resources: Representation of the requested resource, along with a nested representation of all of its child resource(s) in line with any provided filter criteria as given in the Filter Criteria parameter shall be returned as content.
-When this setting of Result Content is used, optionally the Originator may request to limit the response by a maximum total size or a maximum number of allowed nesting levels.
-For example, if the request is to retrieve a <container> resource that only has <contentInstance> children, the attributes of that <container> resource and a nested representation of all of its <contentInstance> child-resource(s) are provided.
+- attributes+child-resources: Representation of the requested resource, along with a nested representation of all of its child resource(s), and their descendants, in line with any provided filter criteria as given in the Filter Criteria parameter shall be returned as content.
+If there is no filter criteria parameter in the request message then all children/descendants are returned along with their attributes For example, if the request is to retrieve a <container> resource that only has <contentInstance> children, the attributes of that <container> resource and a representation of all of its <contentInstance> child-resource(s), including their attributes, are provided.

+The originator may request to limit the maximum number of allowed nesting levels.
+The oroginator may also include an offset that indicates the starting point of the direct child resource.
+The offset shall start at 1.
+The hosting CSE shall return all direct child resources and their descendants, or up to the maximum nesting level specififed in a request subject to maximum size limit that may be imposed by the hosting CSE

+The hosting CSE shall list parent resources before their children.
+This means that the originator of the request will not receive a discovered resource without having received its parents.
+The hosting CSE shall also ensure that proper nesting representation of all the children is incorporated in its listing for parents and children.

+Nested processing is applicable at every level in the resource tree.
+If a direct child resource and all its descendants cannot be included in the returned content due to size limitations imposed by the hosting CSE then the direct child resource shall not be included in the response.

+An indication shall be included in the response signalling if the returned content is complete or partial.
+If the indication is for partial content, the response shall include an offset for the direct child resource where processing can restart for the remaining direct child resources

-- child-resources: A recursively nested representation of the resource’s child resource(s) and their descendants shall be returned as content.
+- child-resources: A nested representation of the resource’s child resource(s) their descendants and their attributes shall be returned as content.
 The resources that are returned are subject to any filter criteria that are given in the Filter Criteria parameter (if there are no filter criteria then all children and their descendants are returned).
-The attributes of the parent resource are not returned, but all the attributes of the children and their descendants are returned.
-For example, if the request is to retrieve a <container> resource that only has <contentInstance> children, only a nested representation of all of its <contentInstance> child-resource(s) is provided.
-When this setting of Result Content is used, optionally the Originator may request to limit the response by a maximum total size or a maximum number of allowed nesting levels.
+The attributes of the parent resource are not returned, but all the attributes of the children are returned.
+For example, if the request is to retrieve a <container> resource that only has <contentInstance> children, only a representation of all of its <contentInstance> child-resource(s) is provided.

+.Processing of direct child resources, size limitations, and offset for the starting of direct child resource processing of the attributes+child-resources option shall apply to this option as well

 This setting is only valid for a Retrieve operation.